 Rate Card for Operations and Hangars

-Available for general use – Subject to agreement to our Terms & Conditions of use as shown at the base of this webpage.
+Available for general use – Subject to agreement to our Conditions of Use as shown at the base of this webpage.

 Prior approval is required for: Commercial operations and training originating from the airport

 – pro rata based on MTOW

 Long term outdoor parking single engine aeroplane $56.87 / month

 Annual Facilities Fee for Resident Private Aircraft: Any aircraft that stays at the Airport for more than 14 days in a 21 day period os considered 'resident'.
 The Annual facilities fee covers unlimited landings for a specific named aircraft and use of facilities, for aircraft that are based at the airport and used only for private operations.
 If a mix of private/commercial operations applies, discuss with Airport Manager.
 Permission to base an aircraft at West Auckland Airport requires agreement of the management.